keboola/connection-docs/templates/google-analytics/google-analytics.md

 **The flow, in a nutshell:**

-- First, the Google Analytics data source connector will collect data from your Google Analytics account, and the Google Search Console source component (if selected) will get your Google Search Console data.
+- First, the Google Analytics data source connector will collect data from your Google Analytics account, and the Google Search Console data source connector (if selected) will get your Google Search Console data.

-- Then we will put your data into the requested shape, and the Snowflake destination component (writer) will load the results into a Snowflake database.
+- Then we will put your data into the requested shape, and the Snowflake data destination connector will load the results into a Snowflake database.

 - Finally, you will schedule and run the entire flow (i.e., the sequence of all the prepared, above mentioned steps, in the correct order).
-The Google Analytics or Google Search Console source components (if selected), all data manipulations, and the Snowflake destination component, will be processed.
+The Google Analytics or Google Search Console data source connectors (if selected), all data manipulations, and the Snowflake data destination connector, will be processed.

 ## Entity Relationship Diagram
 An entity-relationship diagram is a specialized graphic that illustrates the relationships between entities in a data destination.